gabrielcaser/tanzania_power_calculations/README.md

 1. Run Power Calculations

-    1. Calculate Mean and Standard Deviation for 4 outputs producted (Maze, Avocado, Beans and Brown ???) at the Village Level (or another one if Village is not available)
+    1. Calculate Mean and Standard Deviation for 4 outputs producted (Maize, Avocado, Beans and Brown ???) at the Village Level (or another one if Village is not available)

     2. Task 2: Calculate Intra-Cluster Correlation